 SAE 30: Characteristics and Benefits

-In addition, SAE 30 oil provides exceptional wear resistance, making it ideal for high-demand applications.
+SAE 30 oil provides exceptional wear resistance, making it ideal for high-demand applications.
 For these reasons, SAE 30 oil is often the recommended choice for lawn mowers.

-However, it is essential to note that this oil can break down quickly in hot weather, so it may need to be replaced more frequently during the summer months.
+It is essential to note that this oil can break down quickly in hot weather, so it may need to be replaced more frequently during the summer months.
 Overall, SAE 30 oil is an excellent option for keeping lawnmowers running at their best in hot temperatures.

 10W30: Characteristics and Benefits